ChrSchiller/cnn_traits/README.md

-# this repository contains the code used in the paper 'Predicting ....', written in R.
+This repository contains the R scripts used in 'Predicting...'

 # details on the scripts: